If you feed the same diet as your neighbor, you both should get the same milk production, right? Not necessarily.

 A total mixed ration (TMR) containing all forages and concentrates was mixed at a local feed cooperative and delivered to farms daily.
 Milk production on the herds ranged from 45 to 74 lb./cow/day.

-of the milk production differences among the farms was attributed to animal management and housing factors.
+More than 50% of the milk production differences among the farms was attributed to animal management and housing factors.
 The most important factors were heifer rearing, presence of feed refusal in bunks, push-up of feed and the number of free stalls available per lactating cow.

 The average age heifers were bred was 16.9 months with an age at first calving of 27.7 months.
 Both management practices had a negative impact on milk production and were beyond current recommendations of calving heifers at 23 to 24 months of age.
 For every month older than 24 months at calving, milk production on the farm dropped by about 1.1 lb./day.